CatMeat/Vintage-Radio-KiCad-Symbols/README.md

 # Vintage-Radio-KiCad-Symbols
-Vacuum tube and passive components most commonly found in pre-transistor radios
+Vacuum tube and passive components most commonly found in pre-transistor radios.

-Primary goal is to create a single symbol library that covers 99% of the devies found in older tube radios such as the All american Fives and others.
-The library should contain common items, even if already present in other libraries.
+Primary goal is to create a set of symbol libraries that cover 99% of the components found in older tube radios such as the All American Fives (AA5) and others.
+The libraries should contain common items, even if already present in other standard libraries.
 Reduce the choices to create effeciency.

 ## This is a work in progress